lldap/lldap/README.md

   - Similarly, the groups are located in `ou=groups`, so the group `family` will be at `cn=family,ou=groups,dc=example,dc=com`.

-Testing group membership through `membeOf` is supported, so you can have a filter like: `(memberOf=cn=admins,ou=groups,dc=example,dc=com)`.
+Testing group membership through `memberOf` is supported, so you can have a filter like: `(memberOf=cn=admins,ou=groups,dc=example,dc=com)`.

 The administrator group for LLDAP is `lldap_admin`: anyone in this group has